DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 **8 - 2025-08-28**
 - trial enabling /export sub routes on dev env
+- add notes, internal contacts and task list to dev, feature flagged in test/prod
 - add `/projects/{project_id}/internal-contacts/*` to all environments using a regex match.
 GET and POST requests expected for creating urns.
 RegEx: `^projects/.*/internal-contacts`
 - add `/projects/{project_id}/tasks` to all environments using a regex match.
 RegEx: `^projects/.*/tasks$`
 - add `/projects/{project_id}/notes` to all environments using a regex match.
 RegEx: `^projects/.*/notes` - **Note** This needs testing thoroughly with task notes because there's metadata that impacts flow